bettercallsean/CountdownWordFinder/README.md

 This program does all the hard work for you, so whilst everyone else is racking their brains around the problem before them, you can sit back and gloat.

 ## How to use
-It's a simple console application that only requires the 9 letters that appear during the letters round, separated by a space (caps shouldn't matter).
+It's a simple console application that only requires the 9 letters that appear during the letters round (caps shouldn't matter).

 ![input](images/input.png)